 You can view the published legal and statutory notices on the Council's website.

 The case officer will consider and weigh up all matters which are material planning considerations when making their decision.
+Planning applications are considered against the Telford and Wrekin Local Plan, relevant policies of the National Planning Policy Framework (NPPF) and any Neighbourhood Plan that have been approved in the borough.

 Material planning considerations